DisStat/DisStat-npm/README.md

 # DisStat-npm
-The official npm package for [DisStat](https://disstat.numselli.xyz)
+The official npm package for [DisStat](https://disstat.pages.dev) - DisStat itself is [open source](https://github.com/DisStat/DisStat) btw!

-You can find the public api and example responses on https://disstat.numselli.xyz/docs, if you dont want to use an api wrapper.
+You can find the public HTTP api docs on https://disstat.pages.dev/docs if you dont want to use an api wrapper.

-## ⚠️ Warning: This package is still in development and may not work as expected.
-DisStat itself is still in development too, so expect breaking changes while we're not fully released.

 # Installation
 ```bash